 Brand Visual Guidelines

-Appearance is everything, and the key to a concise website appearance is a well-thought-out brand visual guideline.
-The brand visual guidelines a company uses can make the difference between higher or lower conversion rates a.k.a purchases.
+Appearance is everything, and the key to a concise website appearance is a well-thought-out brand guideline.
+The brand guidelines a company uses can make the difference between higher or lower conversion rates a.k.a purchases.

-Decide which colors portrait the emotions you want your customers to have, and factor in which colors will work best together.
+Decide which colors display the emotions you want your customers to have, and factor in which colors will work best together.
 The combined use of these colors should also align with the overall vibe you want your customers to feel.

 Brand assets relate to your logo and how your logo may be utilized across your website or profiles.
 This includes your logo in different sizes, such as social media profile image size or social media cover image sizes across platforms.
 Alongside logo size, brand assets must dictate the color versions of your logo.
 A full color, a white version logo, and a black version logo are the most common types of logos you would use in a brand visual guideline.